nanxiaobei/antd-img-crop/README.md

 Execute before crop, if return `false`, modal will not open.
 (Not support `Promise`)

-Ant Design Upload's `beforeUpload` prop will execute after crop, before upload.
+Ant Design Upload `beforeUpload` prop will execute after crop, before upload.